gchq/coreax/CONTRIBUTING.md

 - Avoid changes to unrelated files in the same commit.
 - Changes must conform to the [code](#code) guidelines.
 - Changes must have sufficient [test coverage][run-tests].
+- Ensure your changes are recorded in `CHANGELOG.md`, and ensure that the changelog entry links to each issue that is closed by your PR.
+(When the next version is released, these links will be replaced by a link to your PR.)
 - Delete your branch once it has been merged.

 ### Pull request process